 - Crystals – yes, crystals…try carrying a small piece of Rose Quartz with you and record the change in your happiness.

 There may be times when self-help techniques or proactive action aren’t enough.
 You may already be suffering from a condition that is being made worse by the side effects of Coronavirus or you may not even be able to try the techniques, either mentally or physically.

 If this is the case, then a really powerful thing you can do is to reach out.
 You can reach out to a trusted friend or family member, but remember this: You may feel silly, or embarrassed, or shy about talking through these problems, but the person you talk to will not be feeling the same way.
 In fact, they will likely feel a sense of gratitude or a feeling of empowerment, just because you tried to talk to them.

 If this is your situation, or you have nobody to reach out, you can contact a handful of trusted organisations listed below:

 - Coronavirus Mental Well being Support Service online or 1800 512 348.

-- Beyond Blue provide support and information regarding improving your mentl health
+- Beyond Blue provide support and information regarding improving your mental health

 - The NSW government have some COVID-19 information which may help alleviate worry